 A big thank you to all the wonderful and amazing champions who left reviews for Twelve Dancing Princesses!
-Of Noble Heart is now available!
+The short, Of Noble Heart, is now available!
 (Click here for the PDF File.
 I hope you like it!)
-You guys snagged this in record time–I was quite stunned–and touched!
-Thank you for your help, and I really hope you enjoy the short story.
+I really hope you enjoy the short story.
 (But ohmygoodness I can’t wait for you to read the next one, it’s my favorite, favorite, FAVORITE!!)
 Now let’s jump in to today’s topic.

 Welcome back for the second round of the Twelve Dancing Princesses origins!
 It’s a bit unusual that I delve into two different versions of the story, but, as you will see by the end of the post, in my retelling I actually stitched these two versions together…and I’m too big of a geek to let that slide without pointing out how I did it. 😉 So here we go!